1936 Constitution of the Soviet Union: Freedom of religion and speech

+Article 125 of the constitution guaranteed freedom of speech of the press and freedom of assembly.

 Leading role of Communist Party

-The 1936 constitution specifically mentioned the role of the ruling All-Union Communist Party (b) for the first time.
+The 1936 constitution specifically mentioned the role of the ruling All-Union Communist Party (Bolsheviks) for the first time.

 Article 126 stated that the Party was the "vanguard of the working people in their struggle to strengthen and develop the socialist system and representing the leading core of all organizations of the working people, both public and state".
 This provision was used to justify banning all other parties from functioning in the Soviet Union and legalizing the one-party state.

 Nomenclature changes

 The 1936 Constitution replaced the Congress of Soviets of the Soviet Union with the Supreme Soviet of the Soviet Union.
 Unlike its unicameral predecessor, the Supreme Soviet contained two chambers: the Soviet of the Union and the Soviet of Nationalities.
-The constitution empowered the Supreme Soviet to elect commissions, which performed most of the Supreme Soviet's work.
+The constitution empowered the Supreme Soviet to elect commissars, which performed most of the Supreme Soviet's work.
 The Central Executive Committee of the Congress of Soviets was replaced by the Presidium of the Supreme Soviet which, much like its predecessor, exercised the full powers of the Supreme Soviet between sessions and had the right to interpret laws.
 The Chairman of the Presidium of the Supreme Soviet became the titular head of state of the Soviet Union.
 The Council of People's Commissars, known after 1946 as the Council of Ministers, continued to act as the executive arm of the government.

 The 1936 Constitution changed the names of all Union Republics, the constituent states of the Soviet Union, transposing the second word "socialist" and third word "soviet" (or equivalent e.g. "radianska" in Ukrainian).
 Republics were named after the primary nationality and followed by "Soviet Socialist Republic" (SSR), except for the Russian Soviet Federative Socialist Republic (RSFSR).

 The Transcaucasian Socialist Federative Soviet Republic, one of the four republics to sign the Treaty on the Creation of the USSR, was dissolved and its constituent republics, the Georgian Soviet Socialist Republic, Armenian Soviet Socialist Republic and Azerbaijani Soviet Socialist Republic, were elevated to union republics individually.